dfsp-spirit/fsbrain/web/fsbrain_movies.md

 **Animation 1:** Rotating visualization of mean curvature plotted onto the white surface of a subject (native space).

-# More descriptors and brain parcellations
+# More descriptors and brain parcellations (GIF format)

 Have some bandwidth to spare?
 Try some of these large versions for different surface-based morphometry measures in native space: